What is IRS Form 1040 Schedule 1?

 - unemployment compensation

-Line 8 of the 2024 Schedule 1 is now the catchall for other types of income that don't fit into the predefined lines, such as prizes and awards or gambling winnings.
+Line 8 of Schedule 1 is now the catchall for other types of income that don't fit into the predefined lines, such as prizes and awards or gambling winnings.

 Looking down the lines of Schedule 1, you may notice that some of these items also require an additional form or schedule.
 For example, if you have income or loss from a business, you'll also need to attach Schedule C to your return.
 If you need to report rent or royalties as income, you'll also have to attach Schedule E.